aws-samples/amazon-lookout-for-equipment-demo-app/docs/source/project-creation.rst

 behalf:

 * A Lookout for Equipment project is created
-* Your CSV file is pushed to Amazon S3 and is ingested from there into Lookout for Equipment
+* Your raw CSV file is pushed to Amazon S3 and is ingested from there into Lookout for Equipment
 * A hourly dataset is also created by downsampling your original data.
-This downsampled dataset will be used for visualization purpose throughout the app.
+This downsampled dataset will be used for visualization purpose throughout the application and won't be used for model training purpose.

 Loading a CSV file from a computer
 ----------------------------------